xuankimtran/docs-1/pages/katalon-recorder/docs/Get Your Job Done/Automate Scenarios/global-variables.md

 description:
 ---

-In test automation, sometimes multiple test cases might require a same set of values.
+In test automation, sometimes multiple test cases might require the same values.
 Instead of manually duplicating the same set of values across multiple test cases, you can create global variables to reuse same values across test cases.
-This would save time and reduce maintenance efforts.

-Global variables are a set of pre-defined values that are accessible across all test cases.
-From version 5.6.0 onwards, Katalon Recorder introduces this feature to help you automate tests with ease.
+This saves time and reduces maintenance efforts as projects increase in complexity.
+From version 5.6.0 onwards, Katalon Recorder introduces global variables to help you automate tests with ease.

-Implementing global variables in Katalon Recorder would then allow the migration process from Katalon Recorder to Katalon Studio to become easier for you.
+Global variables are cross-compatible with Katalon Studio when migrating your projects.

 ## Create an Execution Profile

-In Katalon Studio (KS), global variables are defined within an artifact called **Execution Profiles**.
-From version 5.6.0 onwards, you can create an Execution Profile in Katalon Recorder for global variables settings and migration to KS.
+Global variables are defined within an artifact called Execution Profiles.
+Creating an Execution Profile allows you to save which global variables apply to which workflow.
+These Profiles can be migrated to Katalon Studio (KS) along with your projects.

 Follow these steps: